How I Painted My Rental Accent Wall: Complete Guide + Mistakes to Avoid

 - Ensures better paint adhesion: Primer creates a smooth and even surface for the paint to adhere to, resulting in a longer-lasting and more durable finish.

-- Covers up imperfections: If your walls have any stains, marks, or previous paint colours that could bleed through, a primer will help to neutralize these imperfections, giving you a clean canvas.
+- Covers imperfections: If your walls have any stains, marks, or previous paint colours that could bleed through, a primer will help to neutralize these imperfections, giving you a clean canvas.

 - Saves you time and money: By providing a solid base for your paint, a primer can often reduce the number of paint coats needed, saving you both time and money.